PatrickAlexander1/DataStructuresAndAlgorithmsND/README.md

-## Projects I completed for Udacity's Data Structures and Algorithms Nanodegree
+## Data Structures and Algorithms Nanodegree Projects

-This repo has a range of data structures and algorithms written in Python
+Data structures and algorithms written in Python

-### Some of the files include code for
+### Sample of Algorthms and Data Structures
 - Huffman Encoding
 - A star path finding
 - Tries